SilviaPorciuleanu/silvia-porciuleanu/index.md

 ## About me

 Hi!
-I am a PhD candidate in political science at the European University Institute [European University Institute](https://www.eui.eu/en/academic-units/political-and-social-sciences).
+I am a PhD candidate in political science at the[European University Institute](https://www.eui.eu/en/academic-units/political-and-social-sciences).
 I was a visiting PhD at the [Central European University](https://dsps.ceu.edu/).

 My research focuses on political behaviour and party politics.
 I am interested in how domestic political attitudes are influenced by what's happening abroad.
 I also study how people and political elites construct narratives about other countries and perceive their transnational identity.